collosic/xertimer/README.md

 1. You will first need to create an account
 2. Once you are logged in create a new exercise
 3. Customize your exercise plan
-4. Feel free to move the exercise with the drag and drop functionality to reorder the exercise list
+4. Feel free to move an exercise with the drag and drop functionality to reorder the exercise list
 5. Save your exercise
 6. You will be given the option to start, edit or delete the exercise you just created
 7. Start the exercise and sweat away!